 Flank Steak with Balsamic Tomatoes

 This recipe from Cooking Light’s All Time Top Rated Recipes Cookbook is great in that the sweetness of the Traditional Balsamic Vinegar is offset by the acidity of the tomatoes.
-It’s a winner!
+It truly is a winner!

 1 tablespoon Unflavored Extra Virgin Olive Oil